RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 13.md

 "Deborah, you know I just wanted you to be safe...I'm sorry...I tried to help cover your tracks when I saw what you did at the records office.
 That was foolish, Pet."
 Trouble felt she shouldn't be privy to such a personal conversation, she knew how fiercely protective Bug was about their past and personal details.
 But she also knew how much just having a friendly silent companion was when it felt like the world was crashing down around her.

-Trouble clasped her other hand over Bug's hand her fingertips could barely reach around the cast to add to the touch in a way she hopped was reassuringly.
-Debug looked at her, searching her face for some sort of answer.
-Before with her free hand pulling a brick of a mobile phone out of her pocket and handing it to Sinéad.
+Trouble clasped her other hand over Bug's.
+Her fingertips could barely reach around the cast to add to the touch in a way she hoped was reassuring.
+Debug looked at her, searching her face for some sort of answer, before with her free hand pulling a brick of a mobile phone out of her pocket and handing it to Sinéad.

 "I'll need your number to give you a call.
 Can't say when, but it won't be never."
 Debug tried looking Sinéad in the eye but broke eye contact after a moment.
 "Just give yourself a call from my phone so you have my number too, so you don't think it's a telemarketer."